Publish to learn

 Running the loop in production

 /ads-metricsto close the loop on which creatives drove installs or purchases, not just views.
-Use that to inform the next week's briefs.
+Use that to inform future briefs.